Yet-Zio/yetCalc/README.md

 Or download the app from the [releases page](https://github.com/Yet-Zio/yetCalc/releases/latest).

-Note: Requires Android 5.0 and above
+Note: Requires Android 5.0 and above.

 Also, only download the app from sources provided by the developer.

 ## Donations